eregs/eregs.github.io/_pages/contact.md

 Day-to-day changes (largely backwards-compatible changes) should be reviewed by a second set of eyes before merging, but can be merged by anyone in the `eregs` organization.
-However, to keep the project moving forward, we allow the original submitter to merge their own submissions after two weeks if there is no dissent.
+However, to keep the project moving forward, we allow the original submitter to merge their own submissions after one week if there is no dissent.

 Larger policy changes and major code shifts warrant additional input from